richardhenyash/freefrom/README.md

 * **Register**, displays form allowing user to register:
 <img src="/static/testing/register.png" width="500px" style="margin: 5px;">

 * **Product View**, displays product details.
-If user is logged in, allows review and rating to be added or updated.
+If user is signed in, allows review and rating to be added or updated.
 **Add** button enables user to review and rate product.
 **Add** button text is changed to **Update** if the user has already reviewed the product.